treehouses/webssh/README.md

 docker build -t webssh .
 ```
 ## Usage:
-- After build the docker image can run as a daemon service with default port 8888 ``docker run -p 8888:8888 -d webssh``
+- After build the docker image can run as a daemon service with default port 8888

+``docker run -p 8888:8888 -d webssh``
-- Open a browser navigate to the ``serverip:8888``
+- Open a browser and navigate to the ``serverip:8888``